 Related: You might like this in-depth Wolverine 1000 Mile Boot Review 3.5 years later.

-How To Wear A Work Boot:
+How To Wear Work Boots:

 One word comes to mind when talking about work boots; rugged.
 I’d rock work boots with plaid flannel, light or heavy vests, hoodies, denim jackets and anything that leans casual.
 And unless you’re Nick Wooster, I wouldn’t recommend wearing them with a suit.

 Don’t be afraid to dirty them up either, they are work boots after all.
-Out of all the types of boots on this list, I’d say that work boots are appropriate to wear with boot cut jeans because of the boot’s more heft nature.
+Out of all the types of boots on this list, I’d say that work boots are appropriate to wear with boot-cut jeans because of the boot’s more heft nature.
 I know, the boot cut style may not in fashion these days, but some men still swear by it.

 I personally love rolled up or cuffed blue jeans to pair with rugged work boots like the my Wolverine 1000 Mile boots or Thorogood 6″ moc toe boots.
 Feel free to rock them with bomber jackets, field jackets, denim jackets and especially canvas jackets that already have a workwear aesthetic.

 If you’re feeling a bit more fashion forward, go ahead and pinroll your pants to show off the boots in all its glory like I’ve done with the tobacco Thorogoods above.
+More great and stylish options can be found in the work boot’s close relative, the ever-functional hiker.

 Related: You might like this long-term Thorogood Boots Review.